Who We Are

 Joseph Coriaty, AIA

 Joseph Coriaty is a catalyst in the vision and process of making architecture that is human, sustainable, and artful.
 His natural ability to bring people and processes together guides the FFP team to create buildings that truly serve the people who use them, and that quietly become intrinsic to their cultural environments.
 A registered architect since 1983, Coriaty received his Bachelor of Science degree in Architecture from the University of Detroit and his Master’s of Architecture from USC.
-In addition to the American Institute of Architects (AIA), he is a member of the Live-Work Task Force of Santa Monica, and the Society of College & University Planners (SCUP).
+In addition to the American Institute of Architects (AIA), he is a member of the Society of College & University Planners (SCUP).
 He leads projects on legacy campuses, such as Princeton University, Caltech, and Oberlin, as well with such long-term clients as the Hillstone Group.
 “We assess our clients’ needs,” he says, “and give them something they would have never imagined.”